Alameda County Linkages Collaboration

-A two-year program providing housing subsidies/support services to families, living in apartments/houses scattered throughout the community, while a parent attends … Read More
+A two-year program providing housing subsidies/support services to families, living in apartments/houses scattered throughout the community, while a … Read More

 Betty moved into the Les Marquis Shelter unemployed.
 She immediately started applying for jobs and quickly started working at the Front Porch, a newspaper subscription agency, in Hayward. … Read More